dusupark/peatio/README.md

 [![Build Status](https://travis-ci.org/peatio/peatio.png?branch=master)](https://travis-ci.org/dusupark/peatio)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dusupark/peatio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Peatio is a free and open-source crypto currency exchange implementation with the Rails framework and other cutting-edge technology.
+Dusu Park's Peatio is an open-source crypto-currency exchange implemented with Ruby on Rails and other cutting-edge technologies.

 ### Mission

-Our mission is to build the world best open-source crypto currency exchange with a high performance trading engine and safety which can be trusted and enjoyed by users.
-Additionally we want to move the crypto currency exchange technology forward by providing support and add new features.
-We are helping people to build easy their own exchange around the world.
+Our mission is to build the world best open-source crypto-currency exchange with a high performance trading engine and safety which can be trusted and enjoyed by users.
+Additionally we want to move the crypto-currency exchange technology forward by providing support and add new features.
+We help people to build easily their own exchanges around the world.

 Help is greatly appreciated, feel free to submit pull-requests or open issues.